Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“The mission is to provide that direct and supportive pathway into a sustainable and rewarding career in healthcare for students and for young people,” says Pamela Combs, DNP, ANP-BC, Director of the Howley ASPIRE Program, which is sponsored by Cleveland Clinic and The Howley Foundation in collaboration with Ursuline College Breen School of Nursing.
+“The mission is to provide that direct and supportive pathway into a lasting and rewarding career in healthcare for students and young people,” says Pamela Combs, DNP, ANP-BC, Director of the Howley ASPIRE Program, which is sponsored by Cleveland Clinic and The Howley Foundation in collaboration with Ursuline College Breen School of Nursing.

 Combs and Taylor Cody, BSN, RN, a graduate of the program and clinical nurse at Cleveland Clinic Hillcrest Hospital, share insight on ASPIRE in the latest episode of Cleveland Clinic’s Nurse Essentials podcast.
 They talk about: